angu1shh/shitspoof/README.md

 # shitspoof ps4
-terrible terrible ai slop ps4 spoof script repurposed with a couple print functions and searches for less random things to spoof your ps4 firmware version. resets upon rest mode/shutdown
+terrible terrible ai slop ps4 spoof script repurposed to ask questions, rather than rewriting the script and doesn't search for random things in memory. spoofs your ps4 firmware version. resets upon rest mode/shutdown works on ps4 firmware ?-13.00

 dependencies:
 python3, ps4debug. you will need to load ps4debug.bin from https://github.com/GoldHEN/ps4debug to the console and also `pip install ps4debug`

-works on ps4 firmware ?-13.00

 tutorial:
 `python shitspoof.py`